1979 started out inauspiciously.

 By early summer,

-KBO did buy some new jingles,
+KBO did buy some new jingles, the JAM Prom-Mod package.

 However, now the station was